 Info If you are really awesome you should create CodedUI tests for all your common TFS user scenarios so that you can be sure that you have not broken anyone’s workflow without intent.

-Create a Global List for Teams without Areas
+Create a Global List for the ‘team field’

 We first want to create a Global List to hold our list of Teams.
 This is really for two reasons.
 First in the Visual Studio Scrum 2.1 process template both PBI and Bug are owned by team members and appear on the backlog so a Global List need only be updated once for both Fields.
 Second we can easily build a tool to add items to the list and even if doing it manually we are not in danger of radically changing our Work Item Type Definition ever time we want to add something.

-Figure: Creating a Global List for Teams without Areas
+Figure: Creating a Global List for the ‘team field’

 If your TFS server has not yet been in use for builds and you have never created a global list then you will be presented with an intuitive empty box.

-Figure: Create a new global list for Teams without Areas
+Figure: Create a new global list for the ‘team field’

 If you right click in the open space you will see a menu that you can use to first add a Global List and then populate it.

-Figure: Add all of the Teams without Areas to the global list
+Figure: Add all of the Teams to the global list

 Once you have populated your global list we can then move on to adding the custom field to the work item type definitions so that we can both select it in the UI and set the administration configuration for it.